tanishkumar2003/Parsing/README.md

   FunctionCall (ID "f", (Int 1)))
 ```

 Keep in mind that the parser is not responsible for finding type errors.
-This is the job of type inference (part 3).
-For example, while the AST for `1 1` should be parsed as `FunctionCall ((Int 1), (Int 1))`; if it is checked by type inference, it will at that time be flagged as a type error.
+This is the job of type inference.
+For example, the AST for `1 1` should be parsed as `FunctionCall ((Int 1), (Int 1))` (which will be flagged as a type error by a type checker).

 ### Example 5: Recursive anonymous functions